Updated on 2025-04-27 GMT+08:00

 Permissions

-The fluent-bit component of the log-agent add-on reads and collects the stdout logs on each node, file logs in pods, and node logs based on the collection configuration.
+The fluent-bit component of the add-on reads and collects the stdout logs on each node, file logs in pods, and node logs based on the collection configuration.

 The following permissions are required for running the fluent-bit component: